-How to open a UK bank Account if you’re a student from India
+How to open a UK account if you’re a student from India

 India is one of the three countries that send the most international students to the UK – anywhere between about 10,000 and 15,000 in a normal year – and that number is growing in recent years too.